lovisalittbrand/Applied_Bioinformatics/eukaryotic_placement_analysis/README.md

 # Eukaryotic placement analysis
 This folder conatins the data that were explianed in Eukaryotic placement analysis chaper in the report.
-This data was given tu the group by the client
+This data was given to the group by the client

 ## BAE_EFG_versus_noEFG
 This file contains the site likelihoods for the two trees that arises when the EF-G gene is or is not included.